oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 {% img blog/jhipster-digital-ocean/k9s-do-cluster.png alt:"k9s user interface monitoring DigitalOcean Kubernetes" width:"800" %}{: .center-image }

-Once you see the jhipster-registry pods are up, set up port forwarding again if you want to monitor the services status there.
+Once you see the `jhipster-registry` pods are up, set up port forwarding again so you can also monitor the services status in the registry UI.

 ### Increase CPU